nextmillenniummedia/next-sdk-android-example/docs/Insertion.md

 [Back to repo](https://github.com/nextmillenniummedia/next-sdk-android-example/tree/main)

-In Dynamic (or insertion) mode, our SDK dynamically services and displays ads directly in the content of your app’s screens, using pre-defined ad units selected from the inApp management dashboard.
+In Dynamic (or insertion) mode, our SDK dynamically servers and displays ads directly in the content of your application's screens, using pre-defined ad units selected from the inApp management dashboard.
 This means you don’t need to update code when the ad format changes, which reduces set up time and minimizes maintenance.

 The following subsections describe how to integrate ad formats dynamically.

-All you need to do is to call `NextAds.insertAdsTo` method in create callback of your activity or fragment and pass screen key.
+All you need to do is to call `NextAds.insertAdsTo` method in `onCreate` callback of your screen and pass screen key.
-Screen keys you can get from our [support](mailto:support@nextmillennium.io).
+You can get screen keys from our [support](mailto:support@nextmillennium.io).

 ## Fragment